 “Yo quiero practicar Español,” I said with a smile.

-The guy sensed that something was off, switched to English and said: “Oh, you want to practice Spanish, that’s fine, I just wanted to make sure that you actually want to go on a Spanish-speaking tour.”
-And as he said that, it dawned on me that my attempt to practice Spanish has suddenly gone haywire.
-Julia started to wave her hands protesting that she did not want to go on a Spanish-speaking tour.
+The guy sensed that something was off, switched to English, and said: “Oh, you want to practice Spanish, that’s fine, I just wanted to make sure that you actually want to go on a Spanish-speaking tour.”
+And as he said that, Julia started to protest that she did not want to go on a Spanish-speaking tour.
 I quickly realized my mistake, apologized, and sheepishly asked to put us on an English-speaking bus.

 “Please pace yourself.
-You have zero tolerance to alcohol.
+You have zero tolerance for alcohol.
 And we have a full day ahead of us.”
 I said with a hint of concern in my voice.

 “Ooh… look at that guy… he looks pretty...”